tien-n-huyen-wedding/tien-n-huyen-wedding/SEVALLA-DEPLOY.md

    - **Install Command**: `npm install` (if separate field exists)

 **Note**: The `.sevalla.yml` file in the repository should automatically configure these settings.
 If Sevalla supports YAML configuration files, it will use those settings.

+#### Option B: Docker Deployment (Recommended for production)

+1. Ensure `Dockerfile` is in your repository (already included)
+2. In your Sevalla application settings:
+   - Set **Deployment Type**: `Docker`
+   - Set **Dockerfile Path**: `Dockerfile` (or leave default)
+   - Set **Port**: `80`
+3. Sevalla will automatically:
+   - Build the Docker image
+   - Run the container with nginx
+   - Serve your static site

+**Benefits of Docker deployment**:
+- ✅ Consistent environment across all deployments
+- ✅ Better caching and performance with nginx
+- ✅ Health checks included
+- ✅ Production-ready configuration

+See [DOCKER-DEPLOY.md](./DOCKER-DEPLOY.md) for detailed Docker deployment instructions.

 ### Step 4: Environment Variables (Optional)